clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Pass in the host name for the host on which you will be running the service when generating the certificate, or simply use "localhost".

-You should create certificates for server, client agent, client cnciagent, client controller, and client netagent, saving each to a unique name.
+You should create certificates for scheduler, compute node and network node launchers, cnciagent, controller, and the CNCI launcher, saving each to a unique name.
 The names, locations, and contents (eg: signer and role) of the certificates are very important.
 The rest of this topic will consistently use the following example file names:

 * ``CAcert-server-localhost.pem``: copy to all nodes' ``/etc/pki/ciao`` and the CNCI image's ``/var/lib/ciao``.
 See below for more on CNCI image preparation.
 * ``cert-client-agent-localhost.pem``: copy to all compute nodes' ``/etc/pki/ciao``.